dvntaudio/cuckoo-tools/README.md

 cuckoo-tools
 ============

-This a collection of scripts that installs Cuckoo 2.0-dev and required tools such as:
+This a collection of scripts that installs Cuckoo 2.0-dev and required tools to easy the setup of a new environment.

-* Volatility
-* Suricata

 Setup Cuckoo
 ============

-The script is only tested on Debian 8.3.
+The script is last tested with Debian 8.6.
 I installed Debian from the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso).
 Basic setup with LVM and no print server.
 The installation instructions below assumes that the username is _cuckoo_.

+To run Cuckoo inside VMware Fusion or other similar tool you first have to enable the possibility to run a hypervisor in the virtual machine.

-When you're done with the steps below you should have a working copy of Cuckoo 2.0-dev (at the time I write this).
+When you're done with the steps below you should have a working copy of Cuckoo 2.0-dev.
+This script checks out Cuckoo master branch from git.
 Cuckoo and Volatility is installed under _~/src_.
 If you would like to change anything in the Cuckoo conf the files are located under _~src/cuckoo/conf/_.
+The setup scripts edits some of the configuration files.

 First thing to do is install **sudo** and **git**.
 For this you have to *su -* to *root*.
 This is the only thing you should run in a root shell.
 Everything else should be executed as the _cuckoo_ user.